Giant Achocha Seeds

 Shipping in Canada

-We ship seeds in Canada via regular letter mail, which is an untracked service, and usually takes 1-2 weeks to arrive once we fulfill your order.
-Larger bulbs and plants are sent via tracked flat rate box.
+We ship seeds in Canada via regular letter mail, which is an untracked service, and usually takes 1-3 weeks to arrive once we fulfill your order, but occasionally orders take longer, especially to Ontario and East.

 Shipping to the US

-We now require all US shoppers to obtain a Small Lot Seed Permit before purchasing.
+We now require all US shoppers to obtain a Small Lot Seed Permit before we can mail your seeds.
 It's free to apply and you will likely be granted the permit instantly.
-To apply:
+We appreciate if you can email us your permit as soon as you can after your purchase.

-1. Go to https://efile.aphis.usda.gov/s/
+- Go to https://efile.aphis.usda.gov/s/

-2. Select PPQ-587 in the dropdown menu and click "Get Started".
+- Select PPQ-587 in the dropdown menu and click "Get Started".

-4. Once you receive your permit, email us a PDF copy, including the yellow/green coloured labels.
+- Once you receive your permit, promptly email us 2 documents: a copy of your permit and a copy of the yellow/green shipping labels.
 Tell us if which USDA station you want us to send the seeds to.
-If not mentioned we will choose a random one.
-Also let us know your order number.
+If not mentioned we will choose one.
 Our email is grow@cicadaseeds.ca

-5. We are not able to send any pepper or tomato seeds, or any bulbils due to restrictions.
+- We are not able to send any pepper or tomato seeds, or any live plant materials to the US due to restrictions.

 Shipping Internationally

-International orders are usually shipped via untracked packet.
+International customers can select tracked or untracked shipping at checkout.
 The package will list the contents as "Garden Seeds".
 It is your responsibility to ensure you have the required import permit.
-Cicada Seeds will not be responsible for any orders held of confiscated by customs.
+We are not able to send any live plant materials internationally.
+Cicada Seeds will not be responsible for any orders held or confiscated by customs, or for any additional duties or tariffs placed on your order.

 International shipping countries include: Austria, Belgium, Czechia, Denmark, Finland, France, Germany, Hong Kong SAR, Ireland, Israel, Italy, Japan, Malaysia, Netherlands, Norway, Portugal, Singapore, South Korea, Spain, Sweden, Switzerland, United Arab Emirates, United Kingdom.